 The application range of sheet plastic flooring is extended from the residential market of decorative aesthetics to the commercial market.
 Given the successful development of new products in the recent years, the various value-added functions have been upgraded, so as to develop the application range of plastic flooring effectively.
-For example, the anti-slip tiles, which have been developed successfully, can reduce the chances for slipping and getting hurt for consumers and thereby reduce the dispute against which damages are claimed and, therefore, are widely used by the suppliers in Europe and the USA.
+For example, dual-purpose tiles for floor walls expand the scope of use of plastic flooring.
 The improvements in technology and handcrafting make it possible to provide more colorful plastic flooring products helpful for designers to conceive more creative ideas and thereby make the plastic flooring more popular.
 The successful development of the products with new functions, new materials or new colors will be help the Company's sales growth effectively.

-(2) Negative factors
+2 Negative factors